pauldahacker/libasm/README.md

 ## What is Assembly?

-Assembly is a symbolic representation of **machine code**: the instructions that CPUs directly execute.
+Assembly is a symbolic representation of machine code: the instructions that CPUs directly execute.
 So when writing in assembly, nearly all instruction that we write is exactly one binary machine code instruction!

 To help understand: